Department of Agricultural Sciences

 • PublicationRestricted

-Dry matter accumulation of three cultivars of turnip (Brassica campestris L.) sown in Canterbury on five sowing dates
+Dry matter accumulation of three cultivars of turnip (Brassica campestris L.) sown in Canterbury on five sowing dates: A dissertation submitted in partial fulfilment of the requirements for the degree of Bachelor of Agricultural Science with Honours at Lincoln University

 (Lincoln University, 1997) Collie, B. N.